 After the assessment, Dr. Adair will discuss her findings with you and provide a diagnosis, including an explanation of how the assessment supports the diagnosis.
 She will also help you understand what it means for your child and for your family.

+In the final phase of your child’s initial evaluation, you will receive treatment recommendations.
+Dr. Adair will discuss with you what she recommends as the next best steps for you and your child.
 Your thoughts, feelings and concerns about your child’s diagnosis and treatment plan are very important.
 Dr. Adair will encourage your feedback and considers it a critical part of the treatment process.
-It is also important to note that medication is not always recommended; however, therapy almost always is.
-If needed, Dr. Adair can provide recommendations for a therapist.

-Dr. Adair is conservative in her medication treatment, meaning she will start patients with low doses and slowly make adjustments.
+Dr. Adair provides medication monitoring, and if your child is prescribed a medication, she will want to monitor it closely.
+This will require both you and your child to be present at future appointments, and the frequency of appointments will vary.
+Dr. Adair is conservative in her medication treatment, meaning she will start your child with low doses and slowly make changes and adjustments.
 Dr. Adair believes medication is only one part of the treatment process.
-If medication is warranted, Dr. Adair will be very intentional about making sure additional components to treatment (i.e. therapy, nutrition, medical treatment, exercise etc.) are in place.
+If medication is warranted, Dr. Adair will be very intentional about making additional treatment recommendations.
 Dr. Adair will also want to collaborate and coordinate care with your child’s therapist to ensure optimal treatment.